 In conclusion, our study is the first to demonstrate that ATRA enhances autophagy to protect the liver from IR injury.
 This effect depends on RARα activation of the Foxo3a/p-Akt/Foxo1 pathway.
 This mechanism provides a new strategy for treating liver IR injury.

-ACKOWLEDGMETS

-The authors would like to thank Nature Publishing Group Language Editing for revising the English text.

 COMMENTS